custom-components/pyscript/docs/tutorial.rst

 .. note::

    You’ll need to look at the log messages to see the output (unless you are using Jupyter, in which case all log messages will be displayed, independent of the log setting).
-The log message won’t be visible unless the `Logger </integrations/logger/>`__ is enabled at least for level ``info``, for example:
+The log message won’t be visible unless the ``Logger`` is enabled at least for level ``info``, for example:

    .. code:: yaml